jrafa1607/Perceptual-Hash-Value-Retrieval-with-HNN/Image Database/README.md

 Both PalaceDatabase and MountainDatabase were selected from the Dataset: SUID: Synthetic Underwater Image Dataset.
 Available at Link: https://ieee-dataport.org/open-access/suid-synthetic-underwater-image-dataset

-- <b> DeviceDabatase </b> (02 Original Image and 06 Alternative): 08 Images

-The DeviceDatabase was extracted from the Dataset: WESPE: Weakly Supervised Photo Enhancer for Digital Cameras.
-Available at Link: http://people.ee.ethz.ch/~ihnatova/wespe.html

 - <b> ParkDatabase </b> (01 Original Image and 10 Alternative): 11 Images

 The ParkDatabase was selected from the Dataset: CoMoFoD - Image Database for Copy-Move Forgery Detection.
 Available at Link: https://www.vcl.fer.hr/comofod/download.html